 Where to Stay in San Francisco: Best Areas & Hotels

-There are two main areas of tourist accommodations: downtown and the Marina.
+There are two main areas of tourist accommodations: downtown and Fisherman's Wharf and the nearby Marina district.
 Without a car, downtown is best because so many attractions are within walking distance: Union Square shopping, North Beach (Little Italy), Chinatown, and scenic Nob Hill.
 Although getting around is a workout, awe-inspiring panoramas reward the effort.

-Where to Stay for Sightseeing
+Where to Stay in San Francisco for Sightseeing

-Of all the characteristic San Francisco neighborhoods, one of the most desirable is Nob Hill, with its stunning views of the bay and city skyline.
-This elegant area of downtown San Francisco is within walking distance to top attractions: Chinatown, North Beach (Little Italy), the Theater District, and Union Square shopping.
-In this quintessential location, the InterContinental Mark Hopkins provides easy access to must-see sights.
-You can hop on a cable car right in front of the hotel or head up to the Top of the Mark restaurant to take in sweeping views.
-Simply stroll down the hill to be dazzled by the fragrant cuisine and fascinating culture of Chinatown or to while away some time in the legendary coffeehouses and Italian restaurants of North Beach (the city's historic Little Italy neighborhood).
+In Nob Hill, it's possible to hop on a cable car right in front of the InterContinental Mark Hopkins San Francisco hotel or head up to the Top of the Mark restaurant to take in sweeping views.
+For sightseeing by foot, tourists can stroll down the hill to be dazzled by the fragrant cuisine and fascinating culture of Chinatown or to while away some time in the legendary coffeehouses and Italian restaurants of North Beach (the city's historic Little Italy neighborhood).

 Downtown San Francisco encompasses several different neighborhoods besides Chinatown, North Beach, and Union Square.
-Another popular area is the Embarcadero along the waterfront, where the best choice of accommodation is the Hyatt Regency.
+Another popular area is the Embarcadero along the waterfront, where the best choice of accommodation is the Hyatt Regency San Francisco.
 This hotel boasts sleek modern architecture, a grand lobby, and proximity to the Embarcadero BART (Bay Area Rapid Transit) that tourists can take to Berkeley and Oakland in the East Bay.

 In the bustling SoMa (south of Market Street) area of the downtown financial district is the W San Francisco, a trendy boutique hotel.
 Slightly further away (about a 20-minute walk) from the touristy areas of Chinatown, North Beach, and Union Square, this hotel has a modern, urban feel.
 Highlights nearby include the Museum of Modern Art, the Contemporary Jewish Museum, and the Museum of the African Diaspora.

-Where to Stay for Luxury
+Where to Stay in San Francisco for Luxury

 Guests of the Fairmont Hotel swoon over the opulent lobby, with its gilded ceiling and velvet furniture recalling Victorian-era grandeur.
-The lavish rooms have pillowtop beds and plush comforters, which adds to the feeling of being pampered.
-For an upscale dining experience, the hotel's Laurel Court Restaurant serves high tea, brunch, lunch, and dinner.
+The lavish rooms have pillow-top beds and plush comforters, which adds to the feeling of being pampered.
+For an upscale dining experience, the hotel's Laurel Court Restaurant serves afternoon tea, breakfast, brunch, lunch, and dinner.

-Where to Stay for the Best Value
+Where to Stay in San Francisco for the Best Value

 Staying in downtown San Francisco can be pricey, but there are a few affordable alternatives to the high-end luxury hotels.
 Centrally located in the financial district on Kearny Street, near Chinatown and North Beach, the Hilton San Francisco Financial District is a great starting point to discover San Francisco's colorful multicultural neighborhoods.
 It's only a short walk to many top tourist attractions like the Transamerica Building, Chinese restaurants, North Beach cafés, and (further up a steep hill) Coit Tower with its splendid murals and majestic bay views.